 Occupational health promotion activities aim to encourage healthy behaviour and reduce avoidable strains in the workplace.
 NRW.BANK regularly conducts a hazard analysis focusing on mental strains, during which all employees are successively consulted about potentially hazardous circumstances and stress factors at work.
 Thanks to the collaboration between the responsible persons – especially the Occupational Safety Officer, the Occupational Medical Service, the staff council, the Social Officer, HR management, building management and the IT Department as well as the managers and executives – any strains identified by the survey are usually eliminated in an unbureaucratic way.

-Basically, NRW.BANK has two working groups which are responsible for all health protection issues for the benefit of all employees:
+Generally, NRW.BANK has two working groups which are responsible for all health protection issues for the benefit of all employees:

 - The Occupational Safety Committee advises the Bank on all matters of occupational safety as well as accident prevention.
 Its members comprise representatives of the Bank, the staff council, the Occupational Medical Service, the representatives of the severely disabled, a Safety Officer and the Occupational Safety Officer.